Welcome to today's edition of the Rush 24-7 podcast.

 They see them as future voters and a way to expand their party and all that.

-That that of course makes sense.
+That, of course, makes sense.

-But aside from the other, it's like the story I told you to big time TV personality.
+But aside from the other, it's like the story I told you to big-time TV personality.

-Got into an argument with a bunch of us out in Southern California over immigration.
+He got into an argument with a bunch of us out in Southern California over immigration.

 He finally got frustrated at being unable to refute any argument that we were giving him.